inkVerb/VIP/Cheat-Sheets/Tests.md

 # If $Variabl=a
   a)
-   DO SOMETHING "A", maybe with $Variabl
+   Do Something "A", maybe with $Variabl
   ;;

 # If $Variabl=b or $Variabl=c
   b|c)
-   DO SOMETHING "B or C", maybe with $Variabl
+   Do Something "B or C", maybe with $Variabl
   ;;

 esac